geotrev/better-bay/README.md

 Currently, this script adds the following key bindings:

+- `ebay.com/fdbk/leave_feedback`
-- `ALT+SHIFT+F`: When on the feedback page (`/fdbk/leave_feedback`), auto-fills feedback with five star ratings and generic positive messages.
+  - `ALT+SHIFT+F`: Auto-fills **all pending feedback** with five star ratings and generic positive messages.

 ## Install

 1. Install [tampermonkey for Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
+2. Copy and paste contents from [here](https://raw.githubusercontent.com/geotrev/super-bay/main/super-bay.js).
-2. From the extension icon in the top right of the browser, select `Create a new script...`.
+3. From the extension icon in the top right of the browser, select `Create a new script...`.
-3. In the resulting page, copy and paste the contents of `super-bay.js`.
+4. In the resulting page, delete the default code/content and paste the previously copied script into the text editor.
-4. Go to `File` > `Save`.
+5. Go to `File` > `Save`.

 ### Additional Options